 At times, the relationship between you and your teen may seem strained with busy schedules and your teen's increasing independence.
-You may want to find ways to reconnect with your teen whether you simply want to catch up or you want to spend quality time together before or after a major event, like a deployment, a move, the beginning or end of a school year or even your teen's graduation.
+You may want to find ways to reconnect with your teen simply to catch up or to spend quality time together before or after a major event, like a deployment, a move, the beginning or end of a school year, or even your teen's graduation.
 Consider some of the following activities as ways to have fun and strengthen the relationship between the two of you.
-Remember to choose activities that interest your teen, and plan ahead to avoid scheduling hiccups.
+Remember to choose activities that interest your teen and plan ahead to avoid scheduling hiccups.

-- Building.
-Bond with your teen while introducing a new skill by building or remodeling something for your home, like bookshelves, a TV stand or table.
+- Construction project.
+Bond with your teen while introducing a new skill by building or remodeling something for your home, like bookshelves, TV stand or table.
 You don't have to start from scratch; you can make a project of simply changing paint colors or tearing up old flooring.
 Let your teen help each step of the way, from planning to admiring the finished product together.

 - Parent-teen family garden.
 Revive your family garden or start one from scratch.
-Team up with your teen to plan a budget, select plants, and make your purchases, then clear a Saturday.
+Team up with your teen to plan a budget, select plants, make your purchases and then clear a Saturday.
 Divide upkeep responsibilities to keep the garden beautiful all year long.

 - Movie marathon.
 Select several favorite movies or new releases and gather the family for a night of fun.
 Don't forget the popcorn!